Setup

 bedita/bedita:latest

-as its storage backend.
+This will launch a BEdita instance using SQLite as its storage backend.
 It should become available at http://localhost:8090/home almost instantly.

-(or other chosen name) to launch a local built image.
+Replace bedita/bedita:latest with bedita-local (or other chosen name) to launch a local built image.

-Using PostgreSQL or MySQL¶
+Using PostgreSQL or MySQL

 Other database backends can be used with BEdita by launching the database server in a separate Docker container.

-You may simply pull mysql:5.7
+You may simply pull mysql:5.7 or postgres:latest official images to achieve this.

 A MySQL 5.7 server can then be launched in a container with this command: